tgwizard/monkeypuzzles/README.md

 # Monkeypuzzles

 A website of puzzles.
-Ruby on rails is big...
+Ruby on rails is big... and seems clumsy.
+Moving to Sinatra.